 The Board also agreed in February 2017 to seek the recruitment of the Assistant Assessor post that has been vacant for two years.
-Successful recruitment to this post will strengthen management resilience and capacity, which will support strong governance.
+Successful recruitment to this post will strengthen management resilience and capacity, which will support strong governance within the Board Advertising commenced in April 2017.